Kaka-do or Kaka-don't?

 Since most of those attractions involve beautiful waterfalls and cascades where you can swim, it's pretty much impossible to come away disappointed.
 Who doesn't love swimming in stunning locations under tropical waterfalls?

-Even if you wouldn't have a clue about where or what Litchfield is, you could just drive south from Darwin and follow the signs to and inside the park and you couldn't go wrong.
+Even if you wouldn't have a clue about where or what Litchfield is, you could just drive south from Darwin and follow the signs.
+Once inside the park you can't go wrong.
+Everything is signposted and real close together.
 It's easy to have a fun day here.
 You don't even have to spend the night.

 It's a very different story in Kakadu National Park.
 If you want to see more of Kakadu than a fleeting glimpse from an airplane and a touristy boat cruise, then you best spend more than one night.